coderefinery/talk-general/talk.md

 - Container registry: reproducible environments
 - Web server: make it easy for groups to serve web pages
 - Continuous integration service: make it easy to test code
+- Software certification

 ### Observations/criticism

 - Often technically easy but politically difficult
-- Sometimes fear of committing to useful long-term services
+- Sometimes fear of committing to long-term services
 - 1-2 year commitments too short to motivate people to adopt
+- Groups often need 1 year to move to or from a service

 ---